massgravel/massgrave.dev/hwid.md

 Lockbox = clientLockboxKey

--   Downlevel Method: It creates downlevelGTkey ticket for activation with simplest process.
+-   Downlevel Method: It creates a downlevelGTkey ticket for activation with the simplest process.

--   LockBox Method: It creates clientLockboxKey ticket which better mimics genuine activation, But requires more steps such as,
+-   LockBox Method: It creates a clientLockboxKey ticket which better mimics genuine activation, But requires more steps such as,

     -   Cleaning ClipSVC licenses